Dschulte1982/Meatium/documentation/features-list.md

 As a person who wants know who is available to chat with, I want to be able to identify who is currently online so that I can tag and engage them in conversation.

+*Replies*

+As a person who wants to add my thoughts to an exsiting comment, I want to be able to reply to a message so that I can add additional comments while maintaining the context of the topic at-hand.

 *Reactions*

 As a person who wants to reply to the messages of other users, I want to be able to add a reaction to a message in the form of a reaction so that I can acknowledge their statement without a direct-reply of my own.